Ale-JRD/Trads/content/post/index-T1.md

 We had tried to get ahead a few times, but after a brief defense, we changed direction and somehow managed to escape.

-「Are you alright, Gio!?」
+“Are you alright, Gio!?”

-「Hahh… hahh… Looks like you’d be faster than me in a race…」
+“Hahh… hahh… Looks like you’d be faster than me in a race…”

-「You’ve taken a serious wound… In situations like this, I should buy us some time.」
+“You’ve taken a serious wound… In situations like this, I should buy us some time.”

 I focused on listening carefully.
 I could faintly hear Ars’ footsteps.